 Warning systems for public safety and video broadcasting will reach more eyes and ears.
-Likewise, Internet of Things (IoT) technology is poised to explode with the advent of 5G.
+Likewise, the Internet of Things (IoT) technology is poised to explode with the advent of 5G.
 5G enhances LTE’s capacity by orders of magnitude, unlocking the potential for coordination between devices like never before.
-From self-driving cars, fleets of self-guided drones, and the seemingly infinite possibilities for the next generation of home automation, 5G is a game changer.
+From self-driving cars, fleets of self-guided drones, and the seemingly infinite possibilities for the next generation of home automation, 5G is a game-changer.

 5G’s influence on the IoT future brings industrial applications which are just as exciting.
 Imagine building a new business network with reliability and scalability in mind, all without running wire.
 Low latency radio technology, among other technologies, allows for seamless integration of hardware without the tethers of copper or fiber.

 The future of 5G is bright.
 What can 5G technology offer the future of your business?
-ITAdOn exists to answer this and the other “what if” questions which hold massive potential for your organization.
+ITAdOn exists to answer this and the other “what if” questions that hold massive potential for your organization.
 Call us for a free assessment.
 We exist to realize your goals!